 Foot care for arthritis sufferers.
 Various forms of arthritis can affect the joints in the feet.
 The symptoms from arthritis can make it painful to walk and can be disruptive to your everyday life.
-If you suffer from arthritis that affects your feet, proper foot care is essential to minimize symptoms and relieve any discomfort.
-By taking good care of your feet you can also prevent bunions, calluses and other disruptive foot conditions.
+If you suffer from foot arthritis, proper foot care is essential to minimize symptoms and relieve any discomfort.
+By taking good care of your feet you can also prevent bunions, calluses, and other disruptive foot conditions.

 - Get ankle support or ankle splints

 Exercise and weight management are also important if you are suffering from arthritis in your feet.
 However, you want to ensure that the exercise routines you are choosing won’t cause your pain to worsen.
 Swimming and other water exercises are options to consider.

 Probably, the most important factor for foot care if you suffer from arthritis is footwear.
 Wearing supportive shoes that fit properly will help you manage pain and keep your condition from worsening.

 Some tips for buying footwear when suffering from arthritis: